-The Utility Funds adopted the requirements of the guidance effective July 1, 2021, and has applied the provisions of this standard to the beginning of the period of adoption.
-Certain leases provide for increases in future minimum annual rental payments based on defined increases in the Consumer Price Index, subject to certain minimum increases.
+The Utility Funds adopted the requirements of the guidance effective ACFR of the City.
+The Utility Funds' equity in the City's investment July 1, 2021, and has applied the provisions of this standard to the pool is not subject to fair value hierarchy. beginning of the period of adoption.
+Certain leases provide for increases in future minimum annual rental payments based on defined The City is responsible for all investments on behalf of the Utility increases in the Consumer Price Index, subject to certain minimum Funds. increases.